 The Chair of the Board was appointed by the Ministry of Local Government and Modernisation together with WRH.
 The Board is appointed for four years.
 Following practice, the Board can elect its own Vice-Chair.
-Dr. Mikhail Pogodaev, Russia, was unanimously re-elected upon nomination as Vice-Chair at the Board meeting in Salekhard November 27, 2018.
+Dr. Mikhail Pogodaev, Russia, was unanimously reelected upon nomination as Vice-Chair at the Board meeting in Salekhard November 27, 2018.
 Following Pogodaev's resignation, the ICR Board has not elected a new Vice-Chair.

-The Board has had two meetings in 2019; A teleconference February 28, and an ordinary meeting in Kautokeino November 11.
-The Board has processed 16 case issues in 2019.
+The Board has had one meeting and two circulatory protocols in 2020, in part due to the pandemic; Circulatory protocols of February 28 and July 17, and a Zoom Conference meeting on 20, 25 and 26 November.
+The Board has processed 14 case issues in 2020.